Get the Most from Your Business Software Development

 You have a timeline, and now you’re thinking that maybe you should delay that in order to address some of these issues.
-While you certainly want as smooth of a transition with minimal impact to your business as possible, you also want to calculate the cost of delaying the new project.
-Some issues are definitely deal breakers, such as things that will stop you from servicing your customers or operating your core business on a daily basis, and you should delay the project in those cases until they have been resolved.
+While you certainly want as smooth a transition and as little business disruption as possible, you also want to calculate the cost of delaying the new project.
+Know which issues are deal breakers — things that will stop you from serving your customers or operating your core business on a daily basis — and delay the project in those cases until they have been resolved.

 If you’re focusing on five things and it’s not working, focus on one.
-Development of new solutions is an ongoing process, so start with the process that is the most crucial to your success, and add on the others when business conditions allow for a smoother transition.
+Developing new solutions is an ongoing process, so start with the process that is the most crucial to your success, and add on the others when business conditions allow for a smoother transition.
 Don’t expend your business resources to the point of no return—sometimes there’s no direct route to recovering, but you need to take a step back in order to see and set a new path.

-When Should You (if ever) Abandon Software Development?
+When Should You (If Ever) Abandon Software Development?

 The bottom line is this: you should abandon a project when its value isn’t worth further investment.
 This often happens when businesses jump from problem to solution without fully considering the constraints and context of their business.
 Without proper planning, businesses can get in over their heads by creating features they don’t necessarily need, requiring resources they don’t have, or underestimating how long development will take.

-Starting Your Software Design from Scratch
+Start Your Software Design from Scratch

 Many solutions built from the ashes of a failed project end up succeeding well beyond the original vision, so don’t give up just because you’ve had one bad experience!
 If the issue was created internally, your next move should be to look outside of your organization for help.
 Hiring a professional technology team rather than an individual employee or freelance developer will help ensure your project has all the support it needs.
 If you’re still considering delaying, salvaging, or abandoning a project, we can help!

 With our proven methods of software development, our IT and support teams are waiting to walk you through your next project every step of the way.
 From business discovery and analysis to development, staff training, and support, we make sure your project is a success from start to finish.
-We hold over a 99% implementation success rate, that’s 17% above average!
-Check out our Software Development Life Cycle here!
+We hold over a 99% implementation success rate — that’s 17% above average!
+Check out our Software Development Life Cycle here.